Ray Charles: Relationships and children

 Charles was married twice.
 His first marriage lasted less than a year, his second 22 years.
-Throughout his life Charles had many relationships with women with whom he fathered a dozen children.
+Throughout his life, Charles had many relationships with women, and he fathered a dozen children.

-His first marriage to Eileen Williams lasted from July 31, 1951, until 1952.
+Charles was married to his first wife, Eileen Williams, from July 31, 1951 until sometime in 1952.

-He met his second wife Della Beatrice Howard Robinson (called "Bea" by Charles) in Texas in 1954.
-They married the following year on April 5, 1955.
-Their first child together, Ray Charles Robinson Jr., was born in 1955.
+He met his second wife, Della Beatrice Howard Robinson (called "Bea" by Charles), in Texas in 1954.
+They married the following year, on April 5, 1955.
+Their first child, Ray Charles Robinson Jr., was born in 1955.
 Charles was not in town for the birth because he was playing a show in Texas.
 The couple had two more sons, David and Robert.
 They raised their children in View Park, California.
 Charles felt that his heroin addiction took a toll on Della during their marriage.
-Due to his drug addiction, extramarital affairs on tours and volatile behavior, the marriage deteriorated and she filed for divorce in 1977 and it was finalized after 22 years of marriage.
+Due to his drug addiction, extramarital affairs on tours and volatile behavior, the marriage deteriorated and she filed for divorce in 1977.